-Required readings (listed below) have been provided on the course website.
+A custom textbook for this class is available at the UCSD Bookstore.
+Other required readings (listed below) have been provided on the course website.
 The pace of the discussion will be rapid, so you are strongly encouraged to read the required materials ahead of each lecture.